Snake River Valley Wine Tasting 2026: 10 Best Wineries to Visit

 Try to Visit As Early As Possible

-Many of the wineries and vineyards in this area open somewhere between 10 am – 12 pm.
-Soon after 12 pm, tasting rooms become packed which can influence your experience there.
-For a more intimate experience, the sooner you get there, the better.
+Many of the wineries and vineyards in this area open between 11 am and 12 pm.
+Soon after midday, tasting rooms can become quite busy.
+For a more intimate experience and better seating options, arriving shortly after opening is recommended.

 Try Out the Food